gpappu/cucumberJava/notes.md

 **Test Runner File**:
 In Cucumber, the test runner file executes the Cucumber feature files and coordinates the steps defined in those feature files with the corresponding step definitions.
+For the test runner to execute, we use an annotation called **@CucumberOptions** which takes in the location of feature files and stepdefinitions as arguments
+The test runner class also requires to inherit properties from the **AbstactTestNGCucumberTests** to execute the feature file.

+### Example of a Cucumber Test